 Lion’s Mane: History, Health Benefits, Uses, And Dosage

-The medicinal mushroom is widely available as supplements.
+The medicinal mushroom is widely available as a supplement.
 They have a bioactive substance that has beneficial effects on the body, particularly the heart, brain, and gut.
 The fruiting body and the root-like part of the mushroom have various cognitive and immune-boosting potentials if appropriately extracted.

 The mushroom has been used for more than 1000 years in traditional Chinese medicine (TCM).
 It has been prescribed for stomach complications and cancer of the digestive organs.
 Traditional Chinese and Japanese people would utilize it for fortifying the spleen and nourishing the gut.